novousernx/git-repo/README.md

-### Personal  repo with compiled software Arch Linux
+### Personal  repo with compiled software for Arch Linux